 When editing an article — or creating a new one — you can select whether to subscribe to it.
 When you are subscribed to an article you will receive an email every time the page is updated.
 To unsubscribe from a page, click on the Subscriptions button, then Unsubscribe, or click on the Edit button, uncheck the subscribe box and click Save.

 Articles, questions, and comments are formatted in the Creole markup language.
 The Editing Help page has information on the various supported tags and macros.
 If you are familiar with MediaWiki or other wikis, you should have no trouble getting up to speed with Creole.

 Translating Knowledge Base articles

 See the Translation HOWTO for information on translating Knowledge Base articles.

 How to view your (and others') edit history

 You can view your or another editor's recent edit history by clicking on a username from a history page, or going directly to a URL of the form

 Contribution statistics for all users are located here: https://mariadb.com/kb/stats/users/

-- New articles should first be created in English.
+- Create new articles in English.
 This does not mean that we believe the content should only be available in English.
 We would like the content to be available in as many languages as possible.
 However, so that we can verify the accuracy of a new article, it first needs to be written in English.

-- The text should not be overly complex, and should be understandable by second-language English speakers.
+- Write text that is not overly complex, and likely to be understandable by second-language English speakers.